khm/DWF-Documentation/README.md

 ## Getting a CVE Identifier from the DWF for your security vulnerability(s)

-We are currently deciding on process for this, in the mean time you can file an issue against the DWF Database, or email cve-assign@seifried.org so we don't lose track of your CVE request.
+We are currently deciding on process for this, in the mean time you can submit an issue via the form at https://iwantacve.org/

 ## Becoming an Open Source CVE Numbering Authority